 - Salt and pepper: to taste

 Tip: Traditionally, this ragout has been prepared into earthenware pots – but a normal pot will work just as well.

 Start making soffritto: finely chop the carrots, celery and onions.
 Set aside.
 Dice pancetta.
-Heat up 2 tbsp of Evoo and butter in a pot, then stir-fry the vegetables for about 10 minutes, stirring them constantly to make sure they don’t burn.
-Add the pork belly and cook for a further 5 minutes.
-Add the minced beef and pork and cook for another 10 minutes, or until the meat has dried out.
+Heat up 2 tbsp of Evoo and butter in a pot, add soffritto and stir-fry for about 10 minutes, stirring them constantly to make sure they don’t burn.
+Add pancetta and cook for a further 5 minutes umtil crisp.
+Add both beef and pork minced meat and cook for another 10 mins or until the meat has dried out.

 Tip: Make sure to turn up the heat, or the wine will take too long to evaporate and its taste will overpower the meat’s.

 Turn down the heat, add the tomato sauce along with tomato paste, stirring with a wooden spoon to amalgamate.
-Bring to the boil, cover partially with a lid, stirring from time to time.
-Whilst the sauce is cooking, pour in the milk and season with salt and black pepper to taste.
+Bring to the boil, cover partially with a lid, stirring from time to time and whilst the sauce is still cooking, pour in the milk and season with salt and black pepper to taste.
 Cook for at least 3 hours or even 4.

-Tip: Some people like to add the milk only at the end, once the sauce is removed from the stove.
+Tip: Some people like to add the milk only at the end of cooking once the sauce is removed from the stove.
 Try it out in both versions and choose what you prefer!